nih-cfde/cfde-deriva/README-registry.md

 # CFDE Registry

-This document summarizes the design and purpose of the CFDE submission registry.
+This document summarizes the design and purpose of the CFDE data submission and user-preferences registry.

 ## Overview

-The submission registry is a bookkeeping system for the C2M2 datapackage submission pipeline.
-As a records system, it tracks individual submissions and their processing and review status.
-It also stores ancilliary metadata which supports the configuration and operation of the pipeline.

-### Registry Model
+The CFDE registry is a bookkeeping system for:

+1. The C2M2 datapackage submission pipeline.
+2. Metadata related to DCC federation.
+3. User-managed preferences/profile data.

-The registry model is illustrated in the [registry model diagram](diagrams/cfde-registry-model.png) and has these core tables which are populated based on DCC submission activity:
+The registry data model is illustrated in the [registry model diagram](diagrams/cfde-registry-model.png).

+### DCC Federation State Tables

+These registry tables are populated by CFDE-CC staff activity:

+- `dcc`: each row represents an onboarded DCC
+- `group`: each row represents a known group in the authentication system
+- `dcc_group_role`: each row binds a known group to a permission class for a DCC
+- `id_namespace`: each row represents a CFDE federated identifier namespace

+Other aspects of DCC federation are under continued development.

+### Ontological Tables

+These registry tables are populated by a mixture of CFDE-CC staff and submission system activity, representing known C2M2 vocabulary concepts:

+- `anatomy`
+- `assay_type`
+- `data_type`
+- `file_format`
+- `ncbi_taxonomy`
+- `subject_granularity`
+- `subject_role`

+Generally, these share structure with C2M2 vocabulary tables present in submissions, review catalogs, and release catalogs.
+However, we may introduce additional columns relevant to registry functionality.

+It is expected that CFDE-CC and/or DCC staff may pre-populate these tables with terms intended for common use.
+Additionally, the tables may indicate automatically-detected terms found in C2M2 submissions.

+The usage of these tables is under continued development.

+### Submission System State Tables

+These registry tables are populated based on DCC submission system
+activity:

 - `datapackage`: each row represents one C2M2 submission
 - `datapackage_table`: each row represents one TSV file of one submission

-These submission records are augmented by supporting information which is maintained by adminstrators:
+These tables are populated by release-planning and preparation:

-- `dcc`: each row represents one onboarded DCC
+- `release`: each row represents a CFDE inventory release in some stage of planning
-- `group`: each row represents one Globus Group known by the submission system
-- `dcc_group_role`: each row associates a group w/ a pipeline role to designate how a set of users relate to a given DCC's usage of the submission system
+- `dcc_release_datapackage`: each row binds a constituent submission to a release

-Other aspects of the model are under continued development, but they do not affect the initial MVP milestone.
+Other aspects of submission-tracking under continued development.

+### User Profile State Tables

+These registry tables are populated by user activity and represent their saved preferences or other state values relevant to personalization of CFDE service features:

+- `user_profile`: each row represents scalar settings for one user
+- `saved_query`: each row represents one saved query for a user
+- `favorite_anatomy`: each row represents one favorited vocabulary term for a user
+- `favorite_assay_type`: each row represents one favorited vocabulary term for a user
+- `favorite_data_type`: each row represents one favorited vocabulary term for a user
+- `favorite_file_format`: each row represents one favorited vocabulary term for a user
+- `favorite_ncbi_taxonomy`: each row represents one favorited vocabulary term for a user

+The `user_profile` table is keyed by authenticated user ID which is also a foreign key to the built-in `ERMrest_Client` table.
+Each user can have at most one profile record associated with their identity.
+The latter table is automatically populated by the DERIVA system, while the former will be populated by an explicit user action requesting that a profile be created.
+The profile record will store any scalar settings for the user, as a single column for each named setting.

+The `saved_query` table is keyed by ??? and the authenticated user ID.
+Each user can have zero or more saved query records associated with their identity.
+Each record will store necessary information to reconstitute a query in Chaise, to name/describe the query in a query listing UI, and other system metadata TBD.

+Generally, the various "favorite" tables form binary associations to link a subset of vocabulary concepts from a given vocabulary table to a given user's profile.

 ### Client Roles

-It is intended to support several classes of client/user.
+The registry supports several classes of client/user.
 Generally, one group corresponds directly to a role, and other groups for higher-privilege roles also enjoy the same privileges:

 1. Submission ingest pipeline automation (CFDE-hosted machine identity)